laxuanlinh/thoughtmachine/vault_core.md

     - Operational efficiency: not having batch processing and no downtime and can scale to retrieve large data
     - Response to change: banks can respond to changes in real-time and take action based on events
     - Advanced anatylics: banks can build analytical tools and AI based on real time events
-    - Ease of integration: changes made to underlying products like smart contracts don't affect the downstream services that consume events.
+    - Ease of integration: changes made to underlying products like `Smart Contracts` don't affect the downstream services that consume events.
-## Data types
+## Event types
+- There are 2 types of events streamed:
-- Facts: describing the creation of resources like creation of new accounts, postings and balance updates.
+  - `Facts`: describing the creation of resources like creation of new accounts, postings and balance updates.
-- Resource mutation: describing the changes of resources like product version updates, account updates, device updates
+  - `Resource mutation`: describing the changes of resources like product version updates, account updates, device updates
 ## Integration and use cases
 ### Improve customer loyalty through real-time tailored insights
 - Posting events are consumed in real time and fed into models to predict cash flow shortfalls and reaching spending limits to alert